HARUNO SAKURA: the character, the meaning, the hate (8) keeps going further from where we left off.

-Keeping it going from where we left off, we have Ino-Shika-Cho coming to her rescue.
+We have Ino-Shika-Cho coming to Sakura’s rescue.
 Yes, Sakura didn’t manage to beat the Sound nin, but she managed to buy some time until help came from other sides.

 Ino tells her to look after those two, meaning Sasuke and Naruto, as she and her team-mates will proceed to attack, in order to protect her.

 But quickly enough, Sakura notices something.
 Something is wrong.
-Something isn’t how it usually is.
+Isn’t how it usually is.
 Something is different about Sasuke.

 Next panel, we quickly switch to Sasuke, who now has the curse mark activated, and questions Sakura about her wounds and the author of those wounds.

 Now, before going on with Sakura, let’s take a little look at Sasuke.
 What does Sasuke do here?
 He acknowledges Sakura.

 Unspokenly, if you want to say like that, but he does.

 The mere fact that Sasuke asks her who did that to her, shows that he acknowledged her, her capabilities and the fact that she was willing to die in order to protect them.